davidB/experiment_android_rust/README.md

 ### Articles

 - [Building and Deploying a Rust library on Android](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html), the basic and could be simplify / automate with tools
+- [Rust for NDK development - Hoang Phan](https://hoangpq.github.io/posts/rust-ndk/) based on (or update) the article above provided by mozilla + more samples & details, integration ith kotlin,...

 ### Tools & libs